TonyRipa/PlaceValue/README.md

 <i>repeatingbasedmarkedplacevalue.js</i> is a 1D datatype for representing PlaceValues that have a base; an application of the BasedMarkedPlaceValue datatype.

 The PlaceValue data-type is particularly well-suited to arithmetic in different bases.
 Based arithmetic works for a particular base.
 PlaceValue arithmetic works for all bases.

+An example of the repeating is 1/3 = 0.[3] where the brackets surround the repeating part.

 OmegaRepeatingBasedMarkedPlaceValue
 -------------